The Dani people of Papua is one of the most populous tribes in Irian Jaya’s complex tradition and social system are interesting topics to learn.

 The first floor of the house is used for eating and cooking, and the upper floor is where they sleep because it is considered safer.
 The houses are made in a compound, with an open area in the middle.
 Sometimes, a house accommodates up to 30 members, depending on how big the family is.

-Dani Tribe Irian Jaya Social System
+Dani People of Irian Jaya: Social System

 The Dani tribe is known for having a complex social system.
 They live in compounds or alliances, which consist of confederations.
 The members can be as many as a thousand people.
 Together, they prepare a feast and make war strategies when needed.
 As the most populous tribe in the region, there are approximately 25,000 under the Dani tribe.

 Each compound is led by a leader who is determined by the power, or how much wealth and wives he had.
-In the Dani tribe, there is no hereditary leadership so that it will be different for every generation.
+In the Dani tribe, there is no hereditary leadership so it will be different for every generation.

-In marriage, the Dani tribe Irian Jaya tend to be polygamous.
+In marriage, the Dani tribe Irian Jaya tends to be polygamous.
 The marriage is often arranged or matched between neighbors.
 The proposing groom needs to prepare three to five pigs to serve at the grand feast of the tribe, which is held every four years.
 Newlyweds may live in their parents’ houses but are expected to work hard until they can build their own honai.

 The way they raise children is also an interesting field to learn.
 The Dani women rarely scold or discipline their children, whereas the children are expected to learn by practice, not by instruction.